You’ve probably noticed a recent pick-up in volatility, sparked by increasing economic uncertainty.

 - Invest in the right way for you – Get cost-efficient investment advice to ensure your portfolio reflects your financial background, personality and risk appetite.

 - Diversification – Manage specific risks by diversifying your investments across assets, sectors and geographies.
-Diversification can be a difficult thing to get right yourself, but you hope to offset any losses in your portfolio with gains made from other assets, smoothing out performance.

 - Invest for the long-term – Many investors look for the elusive edge on the financial markets, when all they really need is time.
 By adopting a long-term approach, investors can ignore any short-term noise and look to benefit from long-term positive trends.